IABTechLab/uid2docs/docs/ref-info/glossary-uid.md

 <dl>

 <dt class="jump-anchor" id="gl-salt">Salt</dt>
-<dd>A string of characters that is used in the process of transforming an email address or phone number into a secure, opaque value that cannot be traced back to the original value.</dd>
+<dd>A string of characters that is used in the process of transforming an email address or phone number into a secure, opaque value that cannot by itself be traced back to the original value.</dd>
 <dd>The UID2 service uses salt as part of the process, along with hashing and encryption, to secure the original value.
 Salt is added to the input value before hashing.</dd>

 <dt class="jump-anchor" id="gl-salted-hash">Salted hash</dt>